These Coil Gauge Wheels Can Help You Get Your Crop In On Time

 “As the timing of getting your crop in is very important, it is great to not lose time to wet weather like you normally would with discs.”

 RFM NT's CWS2000 coil gauge wheel stops mud buildup and allows seeding to be done in wet and sticky conditions.

 We Analysed Growers And Here's What We Found

 Paul explains the system uses a spring coil wheel, which flexes to allow dirt to pass through, in turn allowing for much better self-cleaning and no caking or smearing.

 “With disc machines proving to have many benefits when dry sowing, with the coil gauge wheels, they are now proving to match a tined rig in the wet,” he said.

 “The wheels are working really well, we’ve had several farmers using them this season across a range of soil types, even on those sticky black clays found in the Wimmera,”

-The system is also gaining popularity with farmers in Queensland and northern New South Wales, especially those using John Deere MaxEmerge row units on their precision planters.
+The system is gaining popularity with farmers in Queensland and Northern New South Wales, including those using John Deere MaxEmerge row units on their precision planters.

 “These farmers have been impressed by how much faster you can plant without compromising your planting operations,”